-The Code of Conduct provides clear directions on conducting business internationally, interacting with governments, communities, business partners and general workplace behavior having regard to the best practice corporate governance models.
-The Code of Conduct sets out a behavioral framework for all employees in the context of a wide range of ethical and legal issues.
+The Code of Conduct provides clear directions on conducting business internationally, interacting with governments, communities, business partners and general workplace behaviour having regard to the best practice corporate governance models.
+The Code of Conduct sets out a behavioural framework for all employees in the context of a wide range of ethical and legal issues.

 The Code of Conduct is published in the ‘Corporate Governance’ section of the Company’s website.

 The Company has a policy to improve the diversity of its workforce over time by identifying women and individuals from under-represented backgrounds for recruitment, and by rewarding and promoting employees on the basis of performance.
 Because the Company, at this stage of its development, has a small Board of Directors and a small management team which is geographically dispersed and because of the industry in which the Company operates, the Board does not consider it to be practicable to set measurable objectives to achieve greater gender diversity at this time.

 The Company aims to foster continuous improvement in the area of diversity; building on achievement realised through the implementation of historical diversity initiatives, by applying principles successfully used at our leading operation in this area, to other parts of the business.